 When I tasted his Oriental Beauty and said it was good, Chen Guo Ching beamed with excitement.
 He said for the next harvest he could customise the degree of oxidation to how I’d like it.
 I was actually more interested in his matured Paochong and the black tea that he called Red Plum.
 However, it is his age that concerns me, despite his vigour enthusiasm.

-He is 92 and has been making tea in this patch of Ping Lin since youth.
+He is 92 and has been making tea in this patch in Ping Lin in the northern part of Taiwan since youth.
 Maybe it’s his age or his poor salesmanship, he kept telling me that the Council ( Council of Agriculture, Taiwan’s counterpart of USDA ) has certified that his products have zero chemical residues, holding the crinkled piece of official report.
 I guess that is as organic as it gets for Chen.
 It is the taste that really matters to me after all.
-This MRL ( maximum residual levels ) certificate is only an assurance that we are not harming the body as we drink tea, amidst all contamination and environmental issues in almost all kinds of food products nowadays.
+This MRL ( maximum residual levels ) certificate is only an assurance that we are not harming the body as we drink tea, amidst all contamination and environmental issues in the world today.

 It is good tea that matters

 To expect him to push further for organic certification is diverting the precious remaining energy of this master from what he should be doing — making of good tea.
 And I very much treasure this old style taste he can deliver.

 Yet that is not to say other tea farmers are not responding to the market’s need for safer and eco friendly products.